vmware-tanzu/community-edition/docs/site/content/docs/latest/aws-install-mgmt.md

     ![Select the cluster configuration](../images/configure-cluster.png)-->
 5. (Optional) Disable the **Bastion Host** checkbox if a bastion host already exists in the availability zone(s) in which you are deploying the management cluster.
 6. Configure Availability Zones.
 From the **Availability Zone 1** drop-down menu, select an availability zone for the management cluster.
 You can select only one availability zone in the **Development** tile.
 If you selected the **Production** tile, use the **Availability Zone 1**, **Availability Zone 2**, and **Availability Zone 3** drop-down menus to select three unique availability zones for the management cluster.
-When Tanzu Kubernetes Grid deploys the management cluster, which includes three control plane nodes, it distributes the control plane nodes across these availability zones.
+When Tanzu deploys the management cluster, which includes three control plane nodes, it distributes the control plane nodes across these availability zones.
 <!--![Configure the cluster](../images/aws-az.png)-->
 7. To complete the configuration of the **Management Cluster Settings** section, do one of the following:
    - If you created a new VPC in the **VPC for AWS** section, click **Next**.